AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-22203 - Content Fragments REST API: Align Management APIs to respond the same for the same situation.
 * SITES-21973 - Content Fragments REST API: Model is missing the unique attribute for Enumeration types.
 * SITES-20364 - 302 Redirects Not Working with Selector in URL.
-* SITES-21198 - VersionPreviewServlet: Cleanup runs concurrently on all cluster nodes causing merge conflicts and blocks commits
+* SITES-21198 - VersionPreviewServlet: Cleanup runs concurrently on all cluster nodes causing merge conflicts and blocks commits.

 ### Known Issues {#known-issues-17465}

-* SITES-23662 - User that triggers a publish cannot be extracted from JCR log statements in server logs.
-This is for a feature under development that might cause intermitent and harmless "Cannot find a valid user id in the batch of OSGI events" errors in the log.
 * ASSETS-40875 - NullPointerException in AssetDeleteHandler and Handler is getting triggered for pages.
 * FORMS-14340 - Error in instantiation of FormsAndDocumentOmniSearchHandler and CloudStorageSubmitActionInserter.
 These are harmless log statements.
 * FORMS-15818 - Component descriptor entry 'OSGI-INF/com.adobe.aemfd.docmanager.impl.*.xml' not found statements in server logs.
 These are harmless log statements.
+* * SITES-23662 - User that triggers a publish cannot be extracted from JCR log statements in server logs.
+This is for a feature under development that might cause intermitent and harmless "Cannot find a valid user id in the batch of OSGI events" errors in the log.

 ### Change Notice {#change-notice-17465}